 Undergraduates studying for a BA Honours degree in Oriental Studies (Persian) may choose to focus entirely on the Persian language and related subjects in literature, history, art and culture or may combine Persian with an additional language.
 In addition to these courses, Persian may also be studied as an additional language as part of other degrees within the Faculty and wider University.

 Undergraduates are encouraged to spend some months in Iran where they may attend courses at Tehran University or at provincial centres.
 This will provide an exciting opportunity to study Iranian society and Persian as a living language at first hand.
-The 'year abroad' is recognized as often being a most formative and important part of an undergraduate's career and every effort is made to ensure that it is properly structured and monitored.
-For more information on the Year Abroad, please refer to this webpage.
+The year abroad is recognized as often being a most formative and important part of an undergraduate's career and every effort is made to ensure that it is properly structured and monitored.

 Almost all those who study Persian use their knowledge of this important language in their subsequent careers.
 Some become journalists, or work in broadcasting.
 There is always a demand from the diplomatic service, oil companies, other multinationals, banking and commerce for those with a specialist knowledge of the area.
 A high proportion take higher degrees and then move into one of the above careers, the academic world, museum or library work, or international organizations.